Workshopshed/musicController/README.md

 ## Overview

-This demo project is remote control the board
+This demo project remote controls some servos from a web page

 ## Client Components